Subdivisions, shellability, and collapsibility of products: Abstract

 \section{Abstract}

+We prove that the second derived subdivision of any rectilinear triangulation of any convex polytope is shellable.
+Also, we prove that the first derived subdivision of every rectilinear triangulation of any convex $3$-dimensional polytope is shellable.
+This complements Mary Ellen Rudin's classical example of a non-shellable rectilinear triangulation of the tetrahedron.
+Our main tool is a new relative notion of shellability that characterizes the behavior of shellable complexes under gluing.

-We prove the $(d-2)$-nd barycentric subdivision of every convex $d$-complex is shellable.
-This yields a new characterization of the PL property in terms of shellability: A triangulation of a sphere or of a ball is PL if and only if it becomes shellable after sufficiently many barycentric subdivisions.
-This improves results by Whitehead, Zeeman and Glaser.
+As a corollary, we obtain a new characterization of the PL property in terms of shellability: A triangulation of a sphere or of a ball is PL if and only if it becomes shellable after sufficiently many derived subdivisions.
+This improves on results by Whitehead, Zeeman and Glaser, and answers a question by Billera and Swartz.

 We also show that any contractible complex can be made collapsible by repeatedly taking products with an interval.
-This strengthens results by Dierker and Lickorish.
+This strengthens results by Dierker and Lickorish, and resolves a conjecture of Oliver.
+Finally, we give an example that this behavior extends to non-evasiveness, thereby answering a question of Welker.

-Finally, we show that the Zeeman conjecture is equivalent to the statement ``the product of any contractible $2$-complex with an interval becomes (simplicially) collapsible after a suitable number of barycentric subdivisions''.
-This number cannot be bounded: For any two positive integers $m,n$, we construct a $2$-complex $C$ such that $\sd^m (C \times I^n)$ is not collapsible.